 These changed T cells grow and multiply in the lab.
 Once there are enough cells you have a drip containing these cells back into your bloodstream.
 The aim is for the CAR T-cells to then recognise and attack the cancer cells.

 The changes they make in the lab mean that they can stay in your body for long periods of time, recognising and attacking the specific cancer cells.
 Researchers are still looking into how long they might stay in the body.

 There are different types of CAR T-cell therapy made by different companies.
 Examples include:

 The first trials of this treatment mostly looked at blood cancers such as acute lymphoblastic leukaemia (ALL) and chronic lymphocytic leukaemia (CLL).
 These cancers develop from another type of lymphocyte called B cells.

 Researchers have produced CAR T-cells for these cancers to target a protein on the surface of the cell called CD19.
 This protein is on the surface of nearly all B cells.

 In the UK, there are trials looking at CAR T-cell therapy for different types of cancer, including:

 - myeloma - a cancer of the plasma cells in the bone marrow

 - neuroblastoma – a rare cancer that develops from particular types of nerve cells called neuroblasts, it mostly affects children under the age of 5 years old

-For children and young people (up the age of 25 years) with a type of leukaemia called B cell ALL, CAR T-cell therapy will be available through the Cancer Drugs Fund in England.
+CAR T-cell is recommended for those up to the age of 25 who have a type of leukaemia called B cell ALL.
 It will be used in one of the following situations: